-This means that if you take a small salary and a large dividend from your company, your pension tax relief limit will be low.
-If you exceed your limit, you’ll face tax charges on anything you add above your allowance.
+The important thing to know is this: if you take a small salary and a large dividend from your company, your pension tax relief limit will be lower.
+If you exceed this limit, you’ll face tax charges on anything you add above your allowance.

-For non-company directors, the maximum pension contribution is limited to their total annual salary.
-As a company director, if you pay into your pension through your limited company you can contribute up to £40,000 each year and still claim the 19% reduction on your corporation tax bill.
+However, as a company director, if you pay into your pension through your limited company you can contribute up to £40,000 each year and still claim the 19% reduction on your corporation tax bill.
 Let's look at that in a little more detail.

-If you’re looking to increase the amount of money you can pay into your pension but also receive the tax benefits, you could either increase your salary or alternatively make the pension contribution straight from your company.
-This would be an employer contribution.
+If you’re looking to increase the amount of money you can pay into your pension while still receiving the tax benefits, you have a couple of options.

 There are other benefits to contributing this way.
 The amount your limited company pays into your pension is pre-tax.
 Pension contributions are considered an allowable business expense and so your business could save 19% (as of 2020/21) on the amount paid into your pension.
-This is because you can offset the pension contributions against your corporation tax bill, which will reduce overall how much you pay in tax.
+This is because you can offset the pension contributions against your corporation tax bill, reducing the overall amount you pay in tax.

-Any amount paid into a pension by a business also won’t be liable for National Insurance Contributions.
-By paying directly into your pension rather than paying out as salary, you’ll save on paying national insurance contributions.
+Any amount paid into a pension by a business also won’t be liable for National Insurance.
+By paying directly into your pension rather than paying out as salary, you’ll also save by avoiding National Insurance contributions.

-Making a payment into your pension through your business may be more efficient than making a personal contribution, but it will depend on your circumstances.
-It’s worth seeking advice if you’re not sure which would be the best option for you.
+Making a payment into your pension through your business may be more efficient than making a personal contribution but will depend on your circumstances.
+It’s worth seeking advice from a financial advisor if you’re not sure about the best option for you.